gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

     let currentNode: AbstractNode | undefined = flow.startNode;
     let lastAction: any;

+    // The executor's main orchestration loop.
     while (currentNode) {
         logger.info(`[DryRunExecutor] --> Visiting node: ${currentNode.constructor.name}`);

-        // In a real executor, you would apply middleware here.
-        // For a dry run, we'll call the node's lifecycle methods directly.
+        // For a dry run, we simulate execution to get the next action.

-        const node = currentNode; // for clarity

-        // We only run `prep` and `post` to simulate data flow and get the next action.
+        // We run `prep` and `post` to see data flow and branching, but SKIP `exec`.
-        // We SKIP `exec`.
+        // This is a powerful debugging pattern. const node = currentNode;
+        let action;

+        if (node instanceof Flow) {
+            // If the node is a sub-flow, we must run it to get its final action.
+            // A real executor would call node._run(), but for a dry run, we can
+            // create a new instance of ourself to recursively dry-run the sub-flow. action = await new DryRunExecutor().run(node, context, { ...options, params });
+        } else {
-        const prepRes = await node.prep({ ctx: context, params, logger } as any);
+             // For a regular node, run prep and post, but not exec. await node.prep({ ctx: context, params, logger } as any);
-        lastAction = await node.post({ ctx: context, params, logger, prepRes } as any);
+            // We call post with a null `execRes` as exec was skipped. action = await node.post({ ctx: context, params, logger, execRes: null } as any);
+        }

+        lastAction = action;

+        // Display the action for logging.
-        const actionDisplay = typeof lastAction === 'symbol' ? 'default' : lastAction;
+        const actionDisplay = (typeof lastAction === 'symbol' && lastAction === DEFAULT_ACTION)
+            ? 'default'
+            : String(lastAction);

         logger.info(`[DryRunExecutor] <-- Node returned action: '${actionDisplay}'`);

         // Find the next node based on the action.